Why Rust Wipe Schedules Matter

 How Progression Changes Across Each Schedule

 The shorter the wipe cycle, the more important the first hours become.
-On weekly servers, early momentum often decides the whole wipe.
-On biweekly servers, recovery is still possible after a weak start.
+On biweekly servers, that pressure is even stronger because resets come very quickly.
+On weekly servers, players still have a bit more room to recover after a rough start.
 On monthly servers, long-term planning usually matters more than pure opening speed.

 In other words: